thelazt16/zsh-plugins-test/README.md

 # romkatv zsh-bench
 Turned romkatv already debunked the ohmyzsh is slow teory and proved that if configured properly (use the stuff you need) it is pretty performant
-> All plugin managers and frameworks have good performance when configured properly.
+> * All plugin managers and frameworks have good performance when configured properly.
 This includes ohmyzsh, despite a commonly held opinion that it's slow.
+> * Deferring zsh initialization with zinit turbo mode or zsh-defer is not worth it.

 <p align="center">
   ====================================